matuzo/HTMHell/hell/entries/33-make-me-one-input-with-everything.md

 ## Issues and how to fix them

-1. The `aria-label`, `placeholder`, and `title` attributes all provide similar or identical information ("First name"), leading to redundancy and potential confusion.
+1. The `aria-label`, `placeholder`, and `title` attributes all provide the same informaton ("First name"), leading to the screenreader reading the same text multiple times.
-1. The `aria-label` is unnecessary in this context since the input is already correctly labeled by the `<label>` element.
-This can lead to conflicts or confusion for assistive technology users.
+1. The `aria-label` is unnecessary since the input is already correctly labeled by the `<label>` element. `<label>` elements should be preferred to `aria-label` since they are also visible to sighted users.
 1. The `title` attribute is not needed here, as the label and placeholder already convey the necessary information.
 Using title in this context adds unnecessary complexity.
 1. The `placeholder` text should provide a hint / example to the user what kind of input is expected, it should not act as a label or contain the same content.
-1. The `placeholder` may not be accessible to all users, particularly those with visual impairments.
-It should not be relied upon as the primary means of conveying what the input field is for.

 </div>